Shama-Alameri/CDAD/_posts/2026-04-22-two-tools-one-corpus.md

 ### Analysis

-Three things jumped out.
+Three things stood out.

-**1. Stylo mostly delivers what the textbook promises.** Dick, Norton, and the Wells fiction novels clustered neatly by author, with the cleanest signal at low MFW counts, which is exactly where function words dominate.
-The unconscious rhythms of *the* and *and* really are a better fingerprint than topic vocabulary.
-The genuinely interesting thing about the Dick and Norton seat swap is what did *not* happen around it: the two clusters flipped positions in the tree, but internally they held their shape perfectly from 100 MFW through 500 MFW, even as the vocabulary pool around them quintupled.
-That resilience is arguably a bigger finding than the tidiness at 100 MFW alone, because it shows the author level signal for these two writers is not a fluke of parameter choice.
-It survives being drowned in extra words.
+**1. Stylo mostly does what the textbook promises:** Dick, Norton, and the Wells fiction novels clustered neatly by author, with the cleanest signal at low MFW where function words dominate.
+The small rhythms of *the* and *and* really are a better fingerprint than topic vocabulary.
+Dick and Norton also flipped positions in the tree as MFW grew but kept their internal shape from 100 through 500 MFW, which means their author signal is not a fluke of parameter choice.

-**2. The method is not magic.** Length and genre smuggle themselves into the results. *Jackie Sees a Star* is too short for reliable frequency counts, so it drifts wherever the noise pushes it. *The Salvaging of Civilization* is non fiction, so it refuses to cluster with pulp narratives under any parameters we tried.
-Neither case is Stylo failing.
-Both are the tool honestly reporting that a dendrogram is not reading books, it is counting *the*s and *and*s.
+**2. The method is not magic:** Length and genre leak into the results. *Jackie Sees a Star* is too short for reliable frequency counts, so it drifts with the noise. *The Salvaging of Civilization* is non fiction, so it refuses to cluster with pulp narratives.
+Neither is Stylo failing.
+Both are the tool reporting that a dendrogram is not reading books, it is counting *the*s and *and*s.

-**3. The Brackett and Kuttner blur is the most interesting finding.** Both ran their careers through the same pulp magazine era, Brackett centred on *Planet Stories* and Kuttner publishing from 1936 through 1958 out of *Weird Tales*.
-Both even share a Ray Bradbury connection: Brackett as the other writer most identified with *Planet Stories*, and Kuttner as a writer Bradbury personally championed as a "neglected master."
-If Stylo were a flawless authorship detector, it would prise them apart.
-The fact that it cannot is probably the more honest answer: a shared commercial tradition and a shared audience can genuinely produce a shared stylistic footprint, which is a claim we could not have made from reading alone.
+**3. The Brackett and Kuttner blur is the most interesting finding:** Both wrote for the same pulp magazines in overlapping decades, Brackett mostly in *Planet Stories* and Kuttner in *Weird Tales*, and both share a Bradbury connection.
+If Stylo were a perfect authorship detector, it would split them.
+The fact that it cannot is the better answer: a shared commercial tradition can produce a shared stylistic footprint, which is something we could not have claimed from reading alone.

 By the end of the Stylo pass, we have a reasonable map of **who writes like whom**.
 The follow up question, which we take to TF-IDF next, is whether that map of *style* has anything at all to do with a map of *content*.
 The suspicion, going in, is that it will not.